Yandex Cloud

 Creating a clusterCreating a cluster

-To create a Managed Service for PostgreSQL cluster, you will need the vpc.user and managed-postgresql.editor roles or higher.
-For more information on assigning roles, see the Identity and Access Management documentation.
+To create a Managed Service for PostgreSQL cluster, you need the vpc.user and managed-postgresql.editor roles or higher.
+For more information on assigning roles, see the Identity and Access Management guides.

 • Connection Manager connection with information about the database connection.